LGBluesky/RSSM/README.md

 GTree used Revised MIT LICENSE for academic research.

 ## Release
-New release packages are in https://github.com/RSSM/RSSM/releases.
-Old version packages are in https://github.com/GTreeSoftware/Release.
+New release packages are in https://github.com/LGBluesky/RSSM/releases